Atomic New Age

 Counter Trap

-Negation effect: When your opponent activates a monster effect while you control a “Hecahands” monster: Negate the activation and Destroy that monster.
+[1] When your opponent activates a monster effect, while you control a “Hecahands” monster: Negate the activation, and if you do, destroy that monster, then you can Special Summon the destroyed monster to your field.

 Yad’al Hecahands See